TarasPeterchuk/05_redux_Kyiv_airport/README.md

 ### the flight list is available only until February 24, 2022 due to the attack of russia

-## :+1: the official API has stopped working, so the functional one is temporarily unavailable
+### :exclamation: the official API has stopped working, so the functional one is temporarily unavailable

 ### [Site link](https://dulcet-lamington-4ec50f.netlify.app/)